algolia/react-instantsearch/packages/react-instantsearch-hooks/README.md

 Triggers when the state changes.

-By using option, the instance becomes controlled.
+When using this option, the instance becomes controlled.
 This means that **you become responsible for updating the UI state** with `setUiState`.

-This can be useful to perform custom logic whenever the state changes.
+This is useful to perform custom logic whenever the state changes.

 ```jsx
 <InstantSearch